peteroupc/peteroupc.github.io/randomfunc.md

 from random number generators (RNGs) and includes pseudocode for most of them.

-As used in this document&mdash;
+As used in this document, a random number generator&mdash;
-- RNGs include those that seek to generate random numbers that are cost-prohibitive to predict (also called "cryptographically strong" RNGs) and those that merely seek to generate number sequences likely to pass statistical tests of randomness, and
+- can seek to generate random numbers that are cost-prohibitive to predict (also called "cryptographically strong" RNGs), or merely seek to generate number sequences likely to pass statistical tests of randomness,
+- can be initialized automatically before use, or can be initialized with an application specified "seed", and
-- RNGs include not only those that use a deterministic algorithm, but also those that primarily rely on one or more nondeterministic sources for random number generation.
+- can use a deterministic algorithm, or primarily rely on one or more nondeterministic sources for random number generation.

-In general, though, recommendations on which RNGs are suitable for which applications are outside the scope of this page;  I have written about this in [another document](https://peteroupc.github.io/random.html).
-Moreover, the methods presented in this page can generally be used by any RNG regardless of its nature (for instance, whether the RNG is initialized automatically or with an application-specified "seed", or whether the RNG relies on nondeterministic sources or not).
+The methods presented on this page apply to all those kinds of RNGs unless otherwise noted.
+Moreover, recommendations on which RNGs are suitable for which applications are generally outside the scope of this page;  I have written about this in [another document](https://peteroupc.github.io/random.html).

+This methods described in this document can be categorized as follows:
+- Methods to generate uniformly distributed random numbers from an underlying uniform RNG (such as the [core method, `RNDINT(N)`](#Core_Random_Generation_Method)).
+- Common tasks to generate randomized content and conditions, such as [Boolean conditions](#Boolean_Conditions), [shuffling](#Shuffling), and [sampling unique items from a list](#Choosing_Several_Unique_Items).
+- Methods to generate non-uniformly distributed random numbers, including [weighted choice](#Weighted_Choice), the [normal distribution](#Normal_Gaussian_Distribution), and [other statistical distributions](#Other_Non_Uniform_Distributions).

 <a id=Contents></a>
 ## Contents